Modern Slavery Statement

 Introduction

-Established in 1992, adm is one of the largest independent marketing services businesses in the world, employing over 550 people worldwide. adm has its headquarters in London, United Kingdom and operates in 27 countries globally. adm provides global supply chain solutions to a broad spectrum of clients spanning across several diverse sectors using product supply chains which are global and extensive. adm sources and distributes products in Europe, Latin America, North America and Asia using hundreds of suppliers and strategic partners. adm’s mission is to combine great people, process, expertise and proprietary technology to deliver outstanding results and added value to clients.
+Established in 1992, adm is one of the largest independent marketing services in the world with an interconnected company consisting of over 801 employees across 30 countries, allowing us to deliver local activation of global strategies for brands across the world. adm has its headquarters in London, United Kingdom and provides supply chain solutions to a broad spectrum of clients spanning across several diverse sectors, using product supply chains which are global and extensive. adm sources and distributes products in Europe, Latin America, North America, the Middle East, and Asia through a large number of suppliers and strategic partners.
+Our mission is to create meaningful and sustainable brand experiences, thereby protecting our planet and supporting human rights across the world.

 Our Policies

-In 2019, our Employee Code of Conduct was updated to reflect our revised position on anti-slavery and human trafficking; setting out adm’s zero-tolerance to all forms of modern slavery, forced/compulsory labour and human trafficking and providing workers and contractors guidance on these important issues.
-Our Supplier Code of Conduct, which amongst other points, sets out our minimum standards in respect of the human rights of supplier staff, was also updated to clearly reflect adm’s position on these crucial matters and to provide guidance to our suppliers.
-These policies, coupled with our accession to the UN Guiding Principles, reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+In 2021, our Employee Code of Conduct was updated to reflect our revised position on anti-slavery and human trafficking; setting out adm’s zero-tolerance to all forms of modern slavery, forced/compulsory labour and human trafficking and providing workers and contractors guidance on these important issues.
+Our Supplier Code of Conduct, which amongst other areas, sets out our minimum standards in respect of the human rights of supplier staff, was also updated in 2022 to clearly reflect adm’s position on these crucial matters and to provide guidance and expectations to our suppliers.
+These policies, coupled with our accession to the UN Guiding Principles, reflect our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our business or supply chains.

-We continue to develop our portfolio of policies relating to modern slavery to ensure we are always conducting business in an ethical and transparent manner.
-A key initiative in 2019/2020 was the addition to our policy portfolio of our new Anti-Slavery and Human Trafficking Policy which provides extra details and guidance for those working for adm, or on behalf of adm, regarding this Statement and our continuing commitment to ensuring modern slavery does not take place within our business or supply chain.
+We continue to develop our portfolio of policies relating to the prevention of modern slavery, to ensure we are always conducting business in an ethical and transparent manner.
+A key initiative in 2019/2020 was the development of our new Anti-Slavery and Human Trafficking Policy.
+The Policy objective is to provide extra details and guidance for those working for adm, or on behalf of adm, and to reinforce our continued commitment to ensure modern slavery or any form of forced labour does not take place within our business or value chain.
+In 2020 adm also published its first Human Rights Policy, in line with the UN Guiding Principles on Business and Human Rights and the ILO Declaration on Fundamental Principles and Rights at Work.

-Building on last year, this new key initiative demonstrates adm’s ongoing commitment to ensuring modern slavery in all its forms is eradicated by encouraging active risk management by all staff and business partners.
+These key initiatives demonstrate adm’s ongoing efforts to adapt approaches and procedures to ensure modern slavery in all its forms is eradicated through encouraging active risk management by all staff and business partners.

 Due Diligence & Supplier Adherence

-Recognising the human rights risks inherent in global sourcing and particularly given adm’s expanding global reach into certain high-risk territories, adm considers its biggest risk of modern slavery and human trafficking to be in its product supply chains. adm employs a rigorous supplier selection process including due diligence checks in the form of ethical/compliance audits (including factory audits), both prior to a new supplier being on-boarded and then on a periodic basis.
-The audits are performed by independent and recognised third party auditors in most regions, but may be done by our qualified, in-house auditors in Asia.
-The audits are then reviewed by adm, and the suppliers are graded based on the results of the audits.
-Our global Quality and CSR teams comprise of 40 dedicated staff.
+Recognising the human rights risks inherent in global sourcing and particularly given our expanding reach into certain high-risk territories, adm considers its highest risk of modern slavery and human trafficking to be in its product supply chains. adm employs a rigorous supplier selection process, with due diligence checks in the form of ethical/compliance audits (including factory audits), both prior to a new supplier being on-boarded and then on a periodic basis.
+The audits are performed by independent and recognised third party auditors in most regions, but may be done by our qualified, in-house auditors in Asia comprised of 25 dedicated staff at the time of publication.

-Standard practice is for audits to be conducted every two years as a minimum by our CSR auditors or qualified auditors from accredited third parties.
-These audits assess compliance with adherence to adm’s Supplier Code of Conduct and adm’s standards on Human & Labour Rights and Working Conditions. adm is a member of the Supplier Ethical Data Exchange (Sedex) and administers Sedex Members Ethical Trade Audits (specifically, the 4 Pillar SMETA audits).
+Standard practice is for audits to be conducted, every 6 months to 3 years according to supplier audit status and region, by our CSR auditors or qualified auditors from accredited third parties.
+The audits assess compliance with adherence to adm’s Supplier Code of Conduct and our standards on Human & Labour Rights and Working Conditions. adm is a member of the Supplier Ethical Data Exchange (Sedex) and administers Sedex Members Ethical Trade Audits (specifically, the 4 Pillar SMETA audits).

-One of the cornerstones of adm’s CSR objectives is encouraging our factories to join the CSR journey with us and help them to improve their CSR compliance over time.
+One of the cornerstones of adm’s CSR objectives is encouraging our suppliers to join the CSR journey with us and support them in improving their social and ethical CSR compliance over time.
 The most important attribute we look for in a new supplier is a positive attitude towards CSR, demonstrating they are truly willing to learn and improve.
-We will still work with a supplier whose initial CSR results may be poor, provided that they are willing to work with us to implement changes and commit to a mutually agreed corrective action plan.
+We will still work with a supplier whose initial CSR credentials may be poor, provided that they are willing to work with us to implement changes and commit to a mutually agreed corrective action plan.

-Our inhouse expertise helps guide suppliers to becoming more aware of social issues, leading to greater social compliance.
+Our in house expertise helps us guide suppliers to become more aware of social issues, leading to greater social compliance.

 Governance

-The adm Group board is responsible for ensuring adm meets its human rights responsibilities. adm’s human rights responsibilities are key elements of an annual corporate risk assessment process which is overseen by the Group General Counsel on behalf of the adm Group Board.
-This assessment is developed in conjunction with adm’s regional operating boards and with the participation of senior leaders within the adm Group.
+The adm Group board is responsible for ensuring adm meets its human rights responsibilities.
+Our human rights responsibilities are key elements of an annual corporate risk assessment process which is overseen by the Group General Counsel on behalf of the adm Group Board.
+The assessment is developed in conjunction with our regional operating boards and with the participation of senior leaders within the adm Group.

 Training

-adm’s online global compliance training programme includes a specific module on modern slavery.
+We believe information empowers which is why adm’s online global compliance training programme includes a specific module on modern slavery.
 It is a mandatory requirement for all employees to complete the course on an annual basis to ensure there is a high level of understanding of the risks of modern slavery and human trafficking across the business.
-This course includes an assessment at the end of the module to ensure the content has been understood. adm monitors compliance levels on an ongoing basis and issues periodic communications via various means to staff to ensure compliance levels are maintained.
+This course includes an assessment at the end of the module to ensure the content has been understood. adm monitors completion levels on an ongoing basis and issues periodic communications via various means to staff to ensure compliance levels are maintained.

 Labour Standards